ECL vigilance team reported coal pilferage bid to WB authorities; no action was taken: Officials | Law-Order

-The Eastern Coalfields Ltd's vigilance team in 2019 had detected an attempt to pilfer 500 tonnes of coal from company mines in West Bengal and this was reported to local authorities, but no concrete action was taken, officials said.
+The Eastern Coalfields Ltd's vigilance team in 2019 had detected an attempt to pilfer 500 tonnes of coal from the company's mines in West Bengal and this was reported to local authorities, but no concrete action was taken, officials said.

-The Central Bureau of Investigation (CBI) on Thursday started questioning three railway officials, including a senior divisional manager-rank officer, in connection with the case, they said.
+The Central Bureau of Investigation (CBI) on Thursday started questioning three railway officials, including senior divisional operations manager Shantanu Chakraborty, who is posted in Asansol, in connection with the case, they said.

 The alleged multi-crore coal pilferage scam is related to the public sector undertaking's mines in the state's Kunustoria and Kajora areas.